kubeshop/botkube-docs/content/installation/Teams/_index.md

 #### Verify if BotKube endpoint is reachable

-Curl on the endpoint to confirm that BotKube endpoint is reachable and serving the requests.
+Curl on the endpoint to confirm that the BotKube endpoint is reachable and serving the requests.

 ```bash
 $ curl -k https://<HOST>/<URLPATH>
 Authentication headers are missing in the request # Expected response
 ```

-If you get 404, please check ingress configuration or endpoind you configured while registering app.
+If you get 404, please check the ingress configuration or endpoint you configured while registering the app.

 ### Add BotKube to a channel

 1. Go to Apps and select BotKube.

-2. Click drop-down option besides "Open" button.
+2. Click the drop-down option besides the "Open" button.
 That should show "Add to a team" option.
    ![](/images/teams_add_to_team.png "Teams BotKube add to teams")

-3. Type and select the channel name in which you to receive notification.
+3. Type and select the channel name in which you want to receive notifications.

 4. Once added, browse to the channel and type `@BotKube ping` to make sure BotKube is responding.
    If BotKube responds, send `@BotKube notifier start` to enable notifications.